YunoHost/doc/packaging_apps_manifest.md

 * **name**: app name.
 It does not have to be unique, but it should be, since it is the name shown to all the YunoHost administrators in the app list.

 * **id**: ID of the app.
 You have to ensure that this ID is unique before submit an app integration request.

+- **packaging_format**: package version.
+Actual version is **1**.
+This key has been set up to make independant packaging evolution versions from YunoHost versions evolution.

 * **description**: complete app description.
 You can make it as detailed as you feel it should be.
 Only `en` is required right now, but you can translate the description by prepending the locale prefix.